alQaisi/facerecognitionbrain-BackEnd/README.md

 ## Tools Used here

-mongodb for creating and deloying the database mongoose to interact with the database bycrypt to hash and compare the password
+-mongodb for creating and deloying the database

+-mongoose to interact with the database

+-bycrypt to hash and compare the password

-React to make the front-end
+-React to make the front-end

 to check the front end please [click here](https://github.com/alQaisi/facerecognitionbrain)